 It's HER book.
 The book is HERS.

 HIS has only one form.
-The second person and the third person plural have two forms, too: THEIR and THEIRS, YOUR and YOURS, OUR and OURS.
-Our ears want to add that S - or rather the sound of Z - whenever the possessive has no noun after it.
-And then, of course, there's MY and MINE.
-HIS is unique in 2 ways, or maybe I mean singular in 3 ways.
+The other grammatical persons have two forms, too, mostly with an S at the end: OUR and OURS, YOUR and YOURS, THEIR and THEIRS.
+Our ears want to add that S - or rather the sound of Z - whenever the possessive pronoun is not followed by a noun.
+The only exception to the final S is the first person singular: MY and MINE.
+That makes HIS unique, or maybe I mean singular in two ways.
 Anyway, because HIS is the same with or without a following noun, NIS seemed the better choice for the possessive.
 That made NER the right choice for the object pronoun.In addition, ER ends both the objective and the possessive adjectival forms of the feminine singular pronoun.
 That could lead to endless confusion or a violation of Principle #1 or both.

 * Montagu (1905-1999), a male anthropologist, wrote The Natural Superiority of Women, one of my mother's favorite books.
 It was first published in 1953.
 A fifth edition came out in 1999.